Over the last decade of running this blog and teaching my online store course, I’ve noticed a disturbing trend among many ecommerce entrepreneurs.

-As a result, whenever they need or want a certain feature for their shopping cart that hasn’t been covered in the class, they do what any normal person would do…
+As a result, whenever they need or want a certain feature for their shopping cart, they do what any normal person would do…

-They do a search on Google, look for a plugin, widget or piece of code that will do what they want and then they blindly install it on their website.
+They do a search on Google, look for a free WordPress plugin, widget or piece of code that does what they want and then they blindly install it on their website.

 And 90% of the time, the plugin seems to do what they want so they keep it installed without realizing the potential ramifications of their decision.

-With such power obtained over a website from a small piece of code, you really have to trust the code you are using.
-Below are some of the problems my students have faced as a result of blindly using 3rd party code.
+Below are some actual problems my students have faced as a result of blindly using 3rd party code.

-One of my students was getting a decent amount of traffic to her website from Google but her traffic wasn’t resulting in many sales for her online store.
+One of my students was getting a lot of traffic to her website from Google but her traffic wasn’t resulting in many sales for her online store.

-One day, she sent me an email asking me why no one was buying products from her store.
+Anyway, one day she sent me an email asking me why all of her sales suddenly stopped.
 And when I went to look at her site, I was horrified.

 First off, her site took almost 20 seconds to load and when it finally did load, there were flashing animated ads all over the place.
 When I did a web page speed test, this is what I found.